rikke-dishington/Rikke-dishington/README.md

 My name is Rikke, welcome to my page!

-I am a 2nd-year student at Noroff - School of technology and digital media, pursuing a higher professional degree in Front-end Development :mortar_board:
+I am a 2nd-year part-time student at Noroff - School of technology and digital media, pursuing a higher professional degree in Front-end Development :mortar_board: I work as a System Analyst and believe in agile software development, a user centric design and team work.

 ## Languages and Tools